Nominations for 2021 are now open. Nominations will close February 28, 2021.

-The Arrell Food Prizes recognize global excellence in food innovation and community impact.
+The Arrell Global Food Innovation Awards recognize global excellence in food innovation and community impact.

 The first award recognizes a researcher, or group of researchers, who has advanced understanding of food production, processing, distribution, consumption, safety and/or human nutrition, with a significant positive impact on society.